BlazingiceYT/3d-cargame-/README.md

 # 3d-cargame-
 Credits to Claude and gemini.

-Update1: Created a basic 3d car game
+Update1: Created a basic 3d car game.
+[28 May]

-Update2: Imported map
+Update2: Imported map.
+[28May]

-Update3: Map is made in index.html
+Update3: Map is made in index.html [29may]

-Update3.1: Fixed camera view glitch
+Update3.1: Fixed camera view glitch [30May]

 Update4 : Added proper collision.
+[30May}